purcellconsult/pwndbg/FEATURES.md

 # pwndbg

 Pwndbg has a great deal of useful features.
-You can a list of all available commands at any time by typing the `pwndbg` command.
+You can get a list of all available commands at any time by typing the `pwndbg` command.
 Here's a small subset which are easy to capture in screenshots.

 ## Arguments